rddefauw/arc322/labs/lab-1/lab-1.md

 # Lab 1: Create and run a skeleton Apache Camel Spring XML project

+You will run this lab in the Cloud 9 IDE created for you.
+You can find this by going to the Cloud 9 console and finding the environment named `IDE`.

 ## Setup

-Run the following commands in a terminal window to update Java to 1.8, install maven build tool and jq.
+Run the following commands in a terminal window in your Cloud 9 IDE to update Java to version 1.8 and install maven and jq.

 ```
-cd ~/environment/arc322
+cd ~/environment/amazon-mq-workshop
 ./setup.sh
+source ~/.bashrc
 ```

-## What are doing?
+## What are we doing?

 In order for you to build the example use case that was presented in the slide deck, you need some basic project structure and a set of tools.
 In this lab, you will learn how to start an integration project from scratch.